Who are the Institutional Holders in NetApp Inc. (NTAP)?

 Sponsored

-The stock witnessed a 11.32% gain in the last 1 month and extending the period to 3 months gives it a 13.13%, and is 4.07% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.69% over the week and 1.95% over the month.
+The stock witnessed a 1.06% gain in the last 1 month and extending the period to 3 months gives it a -0.52%, and is -0.95% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.55% over the week and 2.07% over the month.

 NetApp Inc. (NTAP) Analyst Forecasts